“The trouble with most of us is that we would rather be ruined by praise than saved by criticism.” – N. V. Peale

 I had my days when my dad seemed like my worst enemy.
 As a parent, I now understand.
 Always remember that your parents mean well when they criticize your thoughts, actions, or ideas.
 Yes, they have more experience and they think they know better.
 Your role is not to get offended by what they say.
 You can take these thoughts, reflect on them, and use what works for you.
 If your parents are willing to debate their thoughts, give them and yourself the opportunity to do so.
 You will surely find a way to save your ideas.
 Remember: Your parents want to see you happy and successful.

-Your teachers can be your greatest ally.
+Your teachers can be your greatest allies.
 Teachers want to see their students succeed.
 They care about you and this is why they chose to teach.
 Reach out to them and ask them to be your mentors.

 And don’t forget your friends.
 Beware.
 The saying goes: tell me who your friends are and I will tell you who you are.
 Choose your close friends wisely and they will stand by you as you figure out your way to success.